 How many gigabytes do I need for a week in Lithuania?

-For a week with normal use (maps, messaging, social media, and some video), about 5 GB is usually sufficient.
+For a week with normal use (maps, messaging, social media, and some video), about 5 GB is usually enough.
 If you stream daily or share data with your laptop, go up to 10 GB.
 It's better to have some margin than to run out of data halfway through your trip.

 Conclusion